MohdTamimi1/ChatGPT-TaskManagementSystem/README.md

 - Add user name to have separate tasks for each user
 - Get Todos: This function allows you to retrieve your list of tasks.
 You can see all the tasks you've added along with their priorities.
+- Add Todo: This function lets you add a new task to your list.
+You can specify the task and its priority level (low, medium, or high) the default is low.